SamWindell/Signet/docs/usage.md

 ## remove-silence
 ### Description:
-RemoveSilence: removes silence from the start or end of the file(s).
+Removes silence from the start or end of the file(s).
 Silence is considered anything under -90dB, however this threshold can be changed with the --threshold option.

 ### Usage:
   `remove-silence` `[OPTIONS]` `[start-or-end]`